pwall567/json-kotlin-schema/README.md

     val str = File("/path/to/example.schema.json").readText()
     val schema = JSONSchema.parse(str)
 ```
-An option second parameter on the `parse()` function takes a URI, which will be used to construct the location in error
+An optional second parameter on the `parse()` function takes a URI, which will be used to construct the location in
-objects.
+error objects.

 ## YAML